 in person through the National Oldtime Fiddler Contest and Festival

-Companion one-hour radio documentary of Fiddlers' Pilgrimage airs on Boise State Public Radio on May 18 at 7:00 pm, and on news station KBSX-FM 91.5 on May 19 at 8:00 pm.
-All of the musicians featured at the concert are included in the radio show, plus many more.
+Companion one-hour radio documentary of Fiddlers' Pilgrimage aired on Boise State Public Radio on May 18 at 7:00 pm, and on news station KBSX-FM 91.5 on May 19 at 8:00 pm.
+All of the musicians featured at the concert were included in the radio show, plus many more.

-The Western Folklife Center, a regional cultural organization headquartered in Elko, Nevada, presents Fiddlers’ Pilgrimage: The Weiser Legacy, a tribute to the National Oldtime Fiddlers Contest and Festival, which celebrates its 61st year in 2013.
-The tribute will include a concert event featuring some of the top competitors and musical groups participating at Weiser, as well as an hour-long radio documentary that will be broadcast statewide on Boise State Public Radio.
-The May 10 concert features Squeaky Strings, a youth fiddle group from Weiser, Idaho; Idyltime, a harmony-singing old-time quartet; Rue Frisbee,who plays old-style Northwest fiddle tunes as a solo performer and high-energy bluegrass with the group Chicken Dinner Road, which will also perform; and Sedra Bistodeau, a world-class champion fiddler from Minnesota, who will perform hot fiddle accompanied by Rick Youngblood.
+The Western Folklife Center, a regional cultural organization headquartered in Elko, Nevada, presents Fiddlers’ Pilgrimage: The Weiser Legacy, a tribute to the National Oldtime Fiddlers Contest and Festival, which celebrated its 61st year in 2013.
+The tribute includes a concert event featuring some of the top competitors and musical groups participating at Weiser, as well as an hour-long radio documentary that was broadcast statewide on Boise State Public Radio.
+The May 10 concert featured Squeaky Strings, a youth fiddle group from Weiser, Idaho; Idyltime, a harmony-singing old-time quartet; Rue Frisbee,who plays old-style Northwest fiddle tunes as a solo performer and high-energy bluegrass with the group Chicken Dinner Road, which also performed; and Sedra Bistodeau, a world-class champion fiddler from Minnesota, who performed hot fiddle accompanied by Rick Youngblood.